This performance of the jazz composition "Lion's Mane" features the American pianist Christian Li and Irish saxophone player Matthew Halpin.

 - UAD BAX EQ with low and high lift

-- UAD Manley Vari Mu, maximum 1 dB of gain reduction
+- UAD Manley Vari Mu, maximum of 1 dB of gain reduction

 Hear a variety of different Sphere Core models in this short solo piano performance from the same recording session: